chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/install-recipe/install-recipe.md

     ```
     <copy>
-    Solution to create an order in the NetSuite as opportunity is closed in Oracle CX
+    Solution to create an order in NetSuite as opportunity is closed in Oracle CX
     </copy>
     ```